 Action Details Pathogen Implement recommendations from the Pathogen Management Plan that Management are applicable to the management of Shepherds Bush Reserve.
-Hygiene Implement Pathogen and Weed Hygiene Guidelines and Purchasing of Guidelines Landscaping Materials Guidelines to prevent the introduction or spread of weed or pathogens into Shepherds Bush Park.
-Education and Investigate the upgrade and installation of signage within Shepherds Training Bush Reserve to raise the awareness of the threats of pathogens within the site.
+Hygiene Implement Pathogen and Weed Hygiene Guidelines and Purchasing of Guidelines Landscaping Materials Guidelines to prevent the introduction or spread of weed or pathogens into Shepherds Bush Park Reserve.